Are you ready to discover your college program?

 These analysts research customers and market trends to identify items and services companies should sell.
 This process includes creating surveys, analyzing feedback with relevant software, and presenting information to company executives through written documents and visual aids.
 General MBA programs often cover data analysis and marketing concepts that relate to this position.

 Management analysts find resolutions to company problems.
 Responsibilities may include interviewing workers, handling finances, and observing employees during daily routines.
 These analysts may suggest managerial or system alterations to improve revenue and organizational efficiency.
 A general studies MBA equips students with the financial, managerial, and research skills management analysts need.

 Who Should Consider Getting a General MBA?

 Ideal candidates for MBA programs boast strong analytical skills and enjoy solving complex problems.
 MBA students should understand group dynamics to encourage healthy and efficient organizations.
-Learners also need strong written and oral communication skills to deliver reports and give presentations; graduates apply these skills when interacting with companies for production, public relations, and marketing purposes.
+Learners also need strong written and oral communication skills to deliver reports and presentations.

 The ideal MBA student holds a bachelor's in a related field.
 Undergraduate business programs provide foundational knowledge in management, financial, organizational, and research concepts.
 However, MBA programs may accept students with bachelor's degrees in other fields.
 Some departments prefer applicants with experience in management or entrepreneurship.